Anal and rectal bleeding refers to blood from the anus, the rectum or is on the inside or outside of the feces.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 Depending on presenting symptoms, he will want to run some diagnostic tests to determine a cause.
 Tests may include:

 Complete blood count, biochemical profile, and urinalysis to evaluate organ function, check for signs of inflammation.
 Low blood platelets will be found in cats with thrombocytopenia.
-Anemia may be present in cats who have hemophilia.
+Anemia may be present in cats who have severe hookworm infection.

-X-Ray or ultrasound to look at the internal organs for signs of cancer.
+X-Ray or ultrasound to look at the GI tract for tumours or polyps.

 Colonoscopy which involves insertion of a fine tube with a camera at the end to evaluate the colon for signs of inflammation, polyps, and/or cancer.
-Biopsies may be taken at this time.
+Biopsies may be taken at this time which will be evaluated.

 Blood clotting tests for hemophilia such as coagulation assays.